DeveloperC286/is_affected/README.md

 Using the `--release` flag produces an optimised binary but takes longer to compile.

 ```
-git clone git@gitlab.com:DeveloperC/is_effected.git
+git clone git@gitlab.com:DeveloperC/is_affected.git
-cd is_effected/
+cd is_affected/
 cargo build --release
 ```

-The compiled binary is present at `target/release/is_effected`.
+The compiled binary is present at `target/release/is_affected`.

 ## Compiling via Cargo
-Cargo is the Rust package manager, the `install` sub-command pulls from [crates.io](https://crates.io/crates/is_effected) and then compiles the binary locally, placing the compiled binary at `$HOME/.cargo/bin/is_effected`.
+Cargo is the Rust package manager, the `install` sub-command pulls from [crates.io](https://crates.io/crates/is_affected) and then compiles the binary locally, placing the compiled binary at `$HOME/.cargo/bin/is_affected`.

 ```
-cargo install is_effected
+cargo install is_affected
 ```

 By default it installs the latest version at the time of execution.